 The rise in mental health-related insurance claims has also led to suggestions that some insurance providers may now be discriminating against customers who have experienced mental illness of some kind.
 A 2011 report from beyondblue, Mental Health, Discrimination and Insurance: A Survey of Consumer Experiences, found that people who had suffered from mental illness, including stress, anxiety and depression had a hard time finding an insurer willing to offer them cover.
 In addition, survey respondents also found it difficult to lodge a successful claim.

 Results from the report include:

-In addition, issues of mental health are often handled with a great deal of insensitivity and a lack of tact during the application process.
+In addition, mental health issues are often handled with a great deal of insensitivity and a lack of tact during the application process.
 When it comes to life insurance and income protection insurance, it seems that there is still a stigma attached to mental health issues.Back to top

 Steps to address issue?

-Whereas once consumers who had previously suffered a mental health issue were all lumped together in the one basket, more insurers are starting to assess the history and needs by each applicant on a case by case basis.
-If you can prove that your mental illness is under control and not an ongoing issue, you’ll have a far better chance of avoiding paying extra for cover.
+Whereas once consumers who had previously suffered a mental health issue were all lumped together in the one basket, more insurers are starting to assess the history and needs by each applicant on a case-by-case basis.
+If you can prove that your mental illness is under control without being an ongoing issue, you’ll have a far better chance of avoiding paying extra for cover.